JosepFanals/CITCEA/README.md

 # CITCEA

 This repository is meant to include various works related to power systems developed during my internship in CITCEA.
-Right now it mainly includes the computation of VSC under unbalanced faults.
+Right now it includes:

+- The computation of VSC operating points under unbalanced faults, looking for the optimal ones.
+This is the main work under development.
+- A program related to the Proper Generalised Decomposition to solve faster the power flow problem.
+It now works relatively fine for PQ buses,

 -----------------
 ### Installation